 - Select your SSH key in the dropdown under the SSH Keys section.

-- Add the private key portion to the PRIVATE SSH KEY box.
+- Add the private key portion to the PRIVATE SSH KEY box (View important notes about private ssh keys.)

 - Add your private key password if any.